microverseinc/curriculum-template-databases/README.md

 - schema.sql which creates all tables.
 - data.sql to populate tables with sample data.
-- queries.sql for examples of queries that can be run on a newly created database.
+- queries.sql for examples of queries that can be run on a newly created database using JOIN.

 ## Authors